 Here therefore are the best budgeting software platforms.

 CountAbout is a personal financial and budgeting software solution.
 It is notable as it can import data from Quicken, or Mint, and is one of the few solutions that can do this.
+When you sign up you're encouraged to do that early on, and there are some decent instructions that walk you through the steps.

-It also connects to your other financial assets, including banking, credit card and retirement accounts which includes thousands of financial institutions.
+It also connects to your other financial assets, including banking, credit card and retirement accounts, which includes thousands of financial institutions.
 Additional features include multi-factor login protection, categories can be customized, running register balances, and support for recurring and split transactions.
 It also facilitates advanced budgeting, via activities such as account reconciliation, and tracking register balances.

-CountAbout is available for the iOS and Android platforms, and can also be used on a full PC via the web based interface.
+CountAbout is available for the iOS and Android platforms, and can also be used on a full PC via the web-based interface.
 It is available via a subscription interface, starting with a Basic account, but requires transactions be entered manually, or a more usable Premium account can automatically download transactions from your financial institution.

-- Read our full CountAbout review.
+Read our full CountAbout review (opens in new tab).

-Mint is another mobile based solution from the folks that brought us TurboTax and Quickbooks.
+Mint is another mobile based solution from the folks that brought us TurboTax (opens in new tab) and Quickbooks (opens in new tab).
 It makes it easy to track expenses and balances.
 By creating an account, and connecting all your financial accounts, Mint can then provide analysis, to help find savings by providing potentially money saving offers for credit cards, retirement rollovers, and savings account deals.

 Mint provides security via multi-factor authentication, security scanning with VeriSign and the ability to remotely delete your financial data in case your mobile device is lost.